Skip to main content

 Flushing your water heater once a year can prevent sediment buildup and corrosion in the tank.
 Turn off your heater and make sure it’s completely cooled to prevent a literal hot mess.
 From there, all you need to do is connect a hose to the drain valve, put the other end of the hose in your sink or outside, and let the water flow until the tank is empty.

-A local plumber can also flush your heater for you if you don’t want to deal with the hassle.
+A local plumber in Goodyear, AZ can also flush your heater for you if you don’t want to deal with the hassle.
 They can also do an annual checkup to make sure your heater is working properly and there are no signs of rust.

 Contacting Authorities